Page 2: Building Local Community and Business Relationships

 Step-By-Step Business Planning

-At these meetings, we will ask landowners to form “regenerative production units.”
-A production unit combines contiguous and nearby farms leased by the owners directly to a single operator.
-Business plans for these “new farms” will include the cost and savings from reducing chemical, irrigation, and equipment costs.
-Lower unit costs will position the operators to negotiate better forward contracts for corps and livestock.
+Business plans for these “new farms” will include estimated savings from lower chemical, irrigation, equipment, and labor inputs.
+Lower unit costs will position the operators to negotiate better forward contracts for crops and livestock.

 Non-Binding Planning Agreements